 An example of what digital transformation can offer financial service providers is the recently popularised digital-only banking service.
 Digital-only banks now make even more sense given social distancing and self-isolation norms while also being exceptionally cost-effective to both sides, the bank and the customer.

-The bank no longer needs to invest in real estate while customers can conduct all their financial actions from the comfort of their homes.
+The bank no longer needs to invest in real estate and customers can conduct all their financial actions from the comfort of their homes.

 b) RPA in FinTech